microsoft/microsoft-ui-xaml-specs/active/ImageIcon/ImageIconSpec.md

 ## Is this the right control?

 Use an ImageIcon control when you want to display an image as your icon.
-Do not use an ImageIcon if you want to display an icon from a font.
+Do not use an ImageIcon if you want to display an icon from a font or if you want the image to be displayed as monochrome.

 ## Examples
 Below is an example of how you can use ImageIcon in an App Bar Button Item.